Jeff-Russ/ror-guides/rails-database.md

 ________________________________________________________________________________
 ## A Brief Note on erb and link_to

-Note that we used Ruby's `+` string concatination operator just to make them one line of HTML without this monstrosity:
+Note that we used Ruby's `+` string concatenation operator just to make them one line of HTML without this monstrosity:

 	<%= link_to("Show ", '#') %><%= link_to("Edit ", '#') %><%= link_to("Delete", '#') %>